 Continuing my education as a core fitness specialist is crucial to me, and my goal is at least 30 hours every two years.
-I was recently able to attend the first Low Pressure Fitness Level 1 Certification to be held in the United States.
+In May, 2019 I was able to attend the first Low Pressure Fitness Level 1 Certification to be held in the United States.
 The 2-day, 16-hour workshop was led by Dr. Tamara Rial, and I was one of only two fit pros while the rest were physical therapists.
 My main reason for gaining understanding and experience in this exercise technique was to ascertain if hypopressives can help diastasis recti.
-Overall, my hypothesis is that — done correctly — they have the potential to be helpful, so I am getting involved in some research.
+Overall, my hypothesis is that — done correctly — this style of low pressure fitness is a great abs exercise for abdominal separation.

 So how might hypopressives help diastasis rectus abdominus?

 During the training, we got to see two ultrasounds done in real time.
 One was on Dr. Tamara as she performed various hypopressives in supine, kneeling, and all-fours positions.
 She did not have diastasis, and her linea alba held strong with every breath-hold (apnea).
 Then a course participant with a mild diastasis offered to be scanned.
 Her diastasis was only 2.5-3 fingers, which I would call borderline, and her linea alba widened slightly BUT thickened substantially during the hypopressive action.

 As I have discussed here and here on Fit2B, we have to include the chemistry and tension necessary to stimulate fibroblasts to lay down new connective tissue — the process of restoring the abdominal wall.
 Hypopressives not only clearly reverse outward pressure on the linea alba, they also stimulate the muscles and fascia as discussed in this article.